Russian separatist forces in Ukraine: Far-left

-Far-left volunteers have also fought for pro-Russian forces, accusing the Ukrainian government of being a "fascist state" and seeking to engage in an "anti-fascist struggle".
+Far-left volunteers have also fought for pro-Russian forces, echoing Russian claims of Ukraine being a "fascist state" and seeking to engage in an "anti-fascist struggle".
 However, these leftist volunteers have co-operated with far-right groups in Donbas.
-Among the initial volunteers were members of the Communist Party of Ukraine, as well as some members of trade unions and labor organizations opposed to the new government that emerged after the Ukrainian Revolution.
+Among the early volunteers were members of the Communist Party of Ukraine, as well as some members of trade unions and labor organizations opposed to the new government that emerged after the Ukrainian Revolution.

 A small number of Spanish socialists travelled to Ukraine to fight for the separatists, with some explaining they were "repaying the favour" to Russia for the USSR's support to Republicans during the Spanish Civil War.
 They were also enlisting in solidarity with those who died in the Unions House fire.
-Spanish fighters established the 'Carlos Palomino International Brigade', which fought under the flag of the Second Spanish Republic.
+Spanish fighters established the 'Carlos Palomino International Brigade', which flew the flag of the Second Spanish Republic.
 In 2015, it reportedly had less than ten members, and was later disbanded.
 Beness Aijo, a Latvian National Bolshevik of Ugandan and Russian descent, was arrested in Donetsk in 2014 for fighting with separatist forces and the National Bolshevik Interbrigades.
-A female member of the Israeli Communist Party had also reportedly joined the separatists in 2015.
+A female member of the Israeli Communist Party also reportedly joined the separatists in 2015.
 Other examples were the 'DKO' (Volunteer Communist Unit) and the Interunit, both composed of foreign communist volunteers; the Interunit has been inactive since 2017.